SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 * Add a new Tab to show Backend Product Data that we fetch from on-Premise system.<br>
 * Update the code to Display Product Ratings.<br>

-1. Expand the foledr ui -> module -> webapp -> view and Open the file `Detail.view.xml`.
-Replace the contents of the file with the file available in - [DetailView](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/view/Detail.view.xml)
+1. Expand the folder ui -> module -> webapp -> view and open the file `Detail.view.xml`.
+Replace the contents of the file with this [DetailView](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/view/Detail.view.xml)

 1. Save the file

 1. Now expand the folder ui -> application -> webapp -> controller and open `Detail.controller.js`.
-Replace the contents of the file with the file available in - [Detail.controller](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/controller/Detail.controller.js)
+Replace the contents of the file with this [Detail.controller](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/ui/webapp/controller/Detail.controller.js)

-1. Open the `mta.yaml` file, you will find it in the image below
+1. Open the `mta.yaml` file in the top-level project folder

     ![mta_img](images/Exercise2_mta_file.jpg)

-    Replace the contents of mta.yaml with the file available at -  [mta.yaml](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/mta.yaml)
+    Replace the contents of `mta.yaml` with this version [mta.yaml](https://github.com/SAP/cloud-cf-furnitureshop-demo/blob/step2-order-service/mta.yaml)

 ## 5. Build and Deploy Application to SAP Cloud Platform

-1. We are now ready to build the project furnitureshop and deploy to Cloud Foundry.
+1. We are now ready to build the project furnitureshop and deploy it to Cloud Foundry.
 1. Right-click your project and click _Build and choose Build CDS_.
 1. Confirm that the Build CDS has completed successfully.
 1. Right-click your project and click _Build and Choose Build_.

     ![Build Project](images/Exercise2_17_build.JPG)

 1. Confirm that the build has completed successfully.
-1. The result of the build should be a new folder in your project for the mta archives (`mta_archives`).
+1. The result of the build should be a new folder in your project for the MTA archives (`mta_archives`).
-1. Expoand the mar_archives folder and the folder for your project and then right-click the furnitureshop0.0.1.mtar and click _Deploy-Deploy to SAP Cloud Platform_.
+1. Expand the mar_archives folder and the folder for your project and then right-click the furnitureshop0.0.1.mtar and click _Deploy-Deploy to SAP Cloud Platform_.

     ![Deploy mtar](images/Exercise2_18_deploy_mtar.JPG)